Milton Medical Update, One Month Out, with Picture

 [Looking for Letters 2018]

-This year, I’m using names of horses in books as well as authors of books.
+This year, I’m using names of horses (& one planet) in books as well as authors of books.
 Otherwise, I’ll run out of letters.
 I’ve already had to with Z, both this year & last.
 Which books would you choose?

 Why reverse alphabetical?
 Why not?
 [2015 Alphabet On the ordering of the alphabet]